httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 ## Permanent Rejection

-Some intermediaries inspect the payload of an HTTP request and forward them only if the request is deemed safe.
+Some intermediaries inspect the payload of an HTTP messages and forward them only if the request is deemed safe.
 Such intermediaries might decide to reject incremental requests that do not carry sufficient information in its first flights of payload necessary to determine the safety of the request.